-- 17. All road tanker compartment vent and discharge valves shall be closed on completion of the delivery. - 18.On completion of unloading, the vapour hose shall not be disconnected until the delivery hose has been discharged and disconnected.
-The delivery hose shall not be disconnected at the road tanker end first.
-The vapour return hose shall be disconnected at the storage tank end first. - 19.
+- 17. All road tanker compartment vent and discharge valves shall be closed on completion of the delivery. - 18.
+On completion of unloading, the vapour hose shall not be disconnected until the delivery hose has been discharged and disconnected.
+The delivery hose shall be disconnected at the road tanker end first.
+The vapour return hose shall be disconnected at the storage tank first. - 19.
 All connection points shall be securely sealed after delivery. - 20.
 If the storage tanks or road tanker compartments are dipped after delivery, the dip openings shall be securely sealed after dip testing. - 21.
 Manhole entry points to storage tanks shall be kept securely sealed except when maintenance and testing are being carried out which require entry to the tank. - 22.
 Petrol delivery and vapour return lines shall be tested in accordance with the preventative maintenance schedule. - 23.
 Pressure vacuum relief valves on petrol storage tank vents shall be checked for correct functioning, including extraneous matter, seating and corrosion at least once every three years. - 24.
-The operator shall maintain a log book at the authorised premise incorporating details of all maintenance, examination and testing, inventory checking, installation and repair work carried out, along with details of training given to operating staff at the service station.
-The log book shall also detail and suspected vapour leak together with action taken to deal with any leak in accordance with conditions 3, 4 and 5. - 25.
-Venting of the petrol vapour shall be through vent pipes. - 26.
+The operator shall maintain a log book at the authorised premises incorporating details of all maintenance, examination and testing.
+Inventory checking, installation and repair work carried out, along with details of training given to operating staff at the service station. - The log book shall also detail any suspected vapour leak together with action taken to deal with any leak in accordance with conditions 3, 4 and 5. - 25.
+Venting of petrol vapour shall be through vent pipes. - 26.
+The best available techniques shall be used to prevent or, where that is not practicable, reduce emissions from the installation in relation to any aspect of the operation of the installation which is not regulated by any other condition of this permit. - 27.
 If the operator proposes to make a change in operation of the installation, he must, at least 14 days before making the change, notify the regulator in writing.
 The notification must contain a description of the proposed change in operation.
 It is not necessary to make such a notification if an application to vary this permit has been made and the application contains a description of the proposed change.
 In this condition 'change in operation' means a change in the nature or functioning, or an extension, of the installation, which may have consequences for the environment.